tomwganem/ambassador-auth-jwt/README.md

-# Ambassador Auth JWT Service
+# Ambassador Auth JWT-RSA Service

+This is a fork of [kminehart/ambassador-auth-jwt](https://github.com/kminehart/ambassador-auth-jwt), which is able to verify HMAC based tokens, but not RSA ones.
+This module is very single purpose.

 ## Using the service

 This service is not responsible for creating and assigning JWTs.

-It will take the provided secret and decode the JWT / `Bearer` token (provided by the `Authorization` header) and assign the decoded key to `x-decoded-jwt`. (or whatever you configure it to)
+It decode JWT / `Bearer` tokens (provided by the `Authorization` header) and verify it against a JWKSet, provided by the `JWT_ISSUER` env variable.

+It will return a 200 if it can verify the token, 401 if not.

 ## Configuration